wordslab-org/wordslab-notebooks/README.md

 ## User manual

+You will find here a very quick overview of Wordslab notebooks features.

+For more details, read the [Wordslab notebooks tutorials](https://github.com/wordslab-org/wordslab-notebooks-tutorials/blob/main/README.md).

 ### Wordslab notebooks dashboard

 Click on the link provided in the startup script to launch the Wordslab notebooks dashboard: for example [https://127.0.0.1:8888](https://127.0.0.1:8888]) on a local PC.